 Tyler Joseph, Director of Policy, City of Los Angeles Ethics Commission, and Timothy Grant, IT Director, City of Los Angeles Ethics Commission, spoke to the Digital Transparency Task Force about the Public Data Portal currently in use in the City of Los Angeles.
-The Public Data Portal search for campaign communications can be used to find electronic copies of campaign communications that are distributed to 200 or more persons by a LAUSD candidate or City candidate, officeholder, or committee.
-The filing deadline for LAUSD candidates is at the time of distributions and the filing deadline for City candidate, officeholder, or committee is within 24 hours of distributions between filing week and the general election or within five business days otherwise.
+The Public Data Portal search for campaign communications can be used to find electronic copies of campaign communications that are distributed to 200 or more persons by a LAUSD candidate or a city candidate, officeholder, or committee.
+The filing deadline for LAUSD candidates is at the time of distribution, and the filing deadline for a city candidate, officeholder, or committee is within 24 hours of distribution between the filing week and the general election, or within five business days otherwise.